emnh/homedir/utils/tv-sync/README.txt

-This script will make a script to download new TV series from a server, based on which ones you have seen already.
+makeQueue.sh will make a list of TV series to download from a server, based on which ones you have seen already.
 This is determined by looking in a folder for TV series files and parsing the name, season and episode.
-It will by default download episodes from series you have seen one episode from before and that are newer than the latest you have seen before.
+It will by default download episodes from series you have seen at least one episode from before and that are newer than the latest you have seen before.

 Usage: